nus-cs2113-AY2425S1/tp/docs/team/nirala-ts.md

 - **Code Link**: [Click here to view my code on the tP Code Dashboard](https://nus-cs2113-ay2425s1.github.io/tp-dashboard/?search=&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2024-09-20&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=nirala-ts&tabRepo=AY2425S1-CS2113-W10-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 ### Enhancements Implemented

-I implemented six key features to improve the functionality and usability of BuffBuddy:

 1.**Add New Programme**: Feature to create workout programs.
 - **What it does**: Allows users to add a new workout program by specifying a name or creating a more detailed program with multiple days and exercises in one command.
 This enables advanced users to efficiently set up complex routines.